 There is no evidence an increase on taxes deters those who abuse alcohol.
 High taxes on distilled spirits, however, is a significant burden on purchasers of distilled spirits who consume in moderation and responsibly.
 These taxes impact the local economy and jobs and often times cause consumers to take their business to other states.

 Trade & Tariffs

-The growth of American whiskey and Bourbon and the demand for these great products around the world is a great American success story.
-Engagement with Spirits United will help us educate lawmakers to understand the importance to resolve the on-going trade disputes with Europe, China and Turkey.
+Engagement with Spirits United will help us educate lawmakers to understand the importance of resolving the on-going trade disputes with the EU, UK, China and Turkey.